The galeas ship type

 showing the elegant forms of the original ship design.
 Hull and rigging

 are worked out in very detail by a very experienced ship modeller.

-ship model is 1 : 50 scale.
+The ship model is 1 : 50 scale.
 Length is 69 cm, width 19 cm, height 59 cm.

+With the ship models goes a purpose-built display case.
 The display case length is 79 cm, width 28 cm, height 62 cm.